When:

-5:00pm: Wedding Ceremony in the Root to Rise Garden
+5:00pm: Refreshments served in the Root to Rise Garden

-6:00pm: Dinner with toasts, dancing & celebrations to follow
+6:00pm: Dinner with toasts, dancing & celebration to follow

 The Root to Rise Garden